 - Smartphones became more popular these days, due to functionality.
-Surfing the net, taking pictures and videos, watching favorite shows in high definition, listening to music, chat, play games, creating and editing documents in the form of word, presentation and spreadsheet, reading e-books and PDFs… the possibilities are endless.
+Surfing the net, taking pictures and videos, watching favorite shows in high definition, listening to music, chat, play games, creating and editing documents in the form of word processing, presentation, and spreadsheet, reading e-books and PDFs… the possibilities are endless.

 - Smartphones mean convenience at your fingertips.
 Like what I mentioned above, they can get your work done without having to bring a bulky laptop or lots of pen and paper.
 You can also get away with carrying lots of hardbound and softbound books as well by means of e-books in various formats (though I’m actually sticking to the physical ones).

 - Smartphones act as a portable computer, you can almost do anything on it from personalizing your handset to running apps and games with cutting-edge graphics and brighter screen.
 It caters to your preference(s) and expectations, something that I liked the most.

 Instagram, Candy Crush, Skype…

 All right, just two of them would suffice.
 I’m not much into communicating with the rest of the world via web camera right now, and my phone doesn’t have the front camera either.